vcuspinera/Banxico_SIE_API_guide/README.md

 The first step is to get a Bmx-Token.
 You can request a 64-alphanumeric token in [this link](https://www.banxico.org.mx/SieAPIRest/service/v1/token), which would be requiered to use the API.

 ### Intro to the R-package
-Banco de Mexico developed a package for R called `siebanxicor` for developer, analysts and researchers for authomatically retrieving the economic databases published in the SIE by Banco de Mexico.
+Banco de Mexico developed a package for R called `siebanxicor` for developers, analysts and researchers for authomatically retrieving the economic databases published in the SIE by Banco de Mexico.
 You can install it by running the next line:
 ```{r}
 install.packages("siebanxicor")
 ```